ssherlins/docs/content/howto/integration/using-the-excel-exporter.md

 ### 8.2 Running the microflow

 To run the microflow you created above, you will need to create another microflow which is added to the navigation.
 This microflow should create a **PolicyDoc** object and associate it with existing **Policy** objects, making sure that all the associations are committed, and pass this PolicyDoc as the parameter to the microflow.
 This will export all the Policy objects you associated with the PolicyDoc.
+In order to do this, retrieve all the objects of **Policy** entity, run a loop and add a **Change object** activity in it.
+Select the Iterator as the Input and click 'New' to add a new member.
+Select the association from the drop down and enter the **PolicyDoc** object's variable as the 'Value'.
+Click 'Ok'.
+In Action: Select 'Yes' for Commit and Refresh in Client.

 {{% alert type="info" %}}
 If you create a **PolicyDoc** with *no* associations to **Policy** objects, you will export an empty spreadsheet with the structure defined in the template.